-San Diego offers business incentives that are aligned with City Council Policy 900-12 which give companies an edge in the marketplace and help them expand and prosper.
-The Business & Industry Incentive Program serves as the City's primary economic development policy.
+The City of San Diego offers business incentives that are aligned with City Council Policy 900-12 , giving companies an edge in the marketplace and helping them expand and prosper.

-The State of California's New Employment Credit (NEC) allows San Diego businesses an opportunity to capture valuable tax credits intended to leverage against their annual state income tax liability.
-In part, the NEC allows qualifying companies to capture up to $56,000 in tax credits (per qualified employee) for hiring individuals in traditionally difficult to employ categories; such as recently discharged veterans, ex-offenders, long-term unemployed, and public assistance recipients.
+The State of California's New Employment Credit (NEC) allows San Diego businesses an opportunity to capture valuable tax credits intended to reduce their annual state income tax liability.
+The NEC allows qualifying companies to capture up to $56,000 in tax credits (per qualified employee) for hiring recently discharged military veterans, ex-offenders, long-term unemployed persons, and public assistance recipients.

-For more information regarding employer and employee eligibility requirements for the state’s New Employment tax credit program, please visit the California Franchise Tax Board - New Employment Credit Frequently Asked Questions.
+For more information regarding employer and employee eligibility requirements for the state’s NEC, please visit the California Franchise Tax Board - New Employment Credit Frequently Asked Questions.

 Please click on the following link (New Employment Credit Estimator) if you would like to find out if your business may be eligible for state tax credits based on full-time employees hired after Jan.
 1, 2014.